Irish Palatine Students in Rathkeale & Adare Schools

 Adare National School - Parish of St. Nicholas

-About the School (Terry Pyper) -
+About the School (written by Terry Pyper, 2001) -

 The classrooms are housed in the former refectory of the old Augustinian Abbey, situated to the left about half a mile from the centre of Adare on the Limerick road, in the direction of Patrickswell.
 They are reached via a long stone stairway on the south side of the building.
 The school is still attended today, with classes of about the same numbers and Palatine names continue to be recorded - albeit fewer in number.
 Irish remains an important subject in the curriculum as a means of retaining a cohesive social and cultural identity in an increasingly Anglicized world.
 Apart from the rich agricultural environment and the warm, communal spirit of the people who dwell today in this prosperous region, very little remains to speak of the influence of the immigrants from the Rhineland Palatinate since the early 18th century.